-John Carpino was named the eighth President in Angels' history on November 14, 2009.
-At the age of 54, he oversees all areas of Business, Sales, Marketing and Communications.
-Carpino's number one priority has been the fan's value and experience in all areas of the game including concessions, merchandise, promotional items and ticketing.
-As the principal executive in charge of business operations, he has helped the Angels welcome over three million fans through Angel Stadium turnstiles for 10 straight seasons.
+John Carpino was named the eighth President in Angels history on Nov.
+14, 2009.
+At the age of 57, he oversees all areas of business, sales, marketing and communications.
+Carpino's top priority is the fan's value and experience in all areas of the game including concessions, merchandise, promotional items and ticketing.
+As the principal executive in charge of business operations, he has helped the Halos welcome over three million fans through Angel Stadium turnstiles for 13 straight seasons.
 Carpino was also an integral part of the 2010 MLB All-Star Game, hosted at Angel Stadium, and was involved in the negotiations for the extension of the Club's television agreement with FOX Sports West.

-As one of the initial executives that Arte Moreno appointed after taking ownership of the club, the 2013 season marks Carpino's 10th with the team, having previously held the position of Senior Vice President.
+As one of the initial executives that Arte Moreno appointed after taking ownership of the Club, the 2016 season marks Carpino's 13th with the team, having previously held the position of senior vice president.
 Carpino has led the Angels to unprecedented financial growth in the sponsorship, marketing and ticketing divisions.
-He oversaw the General Manager selection process in 2011 and has assisted in the acquisition of high profile Angels such as, Albert Pujols, C.J.
-Wilson and Josh Hamilton along with negotiating the Jered Weaver contract extension.
+He oversaw the general manager selection processes in 2011 & 2015 and has assisted in the acquisition of high-profile Angels such as Albert Pujols & Andrelton Simmons along with negotiating the Jered Weaver contract extension.

-He has created a stronger, more viable partnership with Los Angeles based radio and television partners, and oversees KLAA AM830, the Home of Angels Baseball.
-His vision and creativity have brought an emphasis on the Angels heritage with a reintroduction of the Angels Hall of Fame with yearly inductees, the hosting of Angels Fan Fests and the celebration of the Angels 50th Anniversary.
+He has created a stronger, more viable partnership with Los Angeles based radio and television partners, and oversees KLAA AM830, the home of Angels Baseball.
+His vision and creativity have brought an emphasis on the Angels' heritage with a reintroduction of the Angels Hall of Fame with yearly inductees, the hosting of Angels Fan Fests and the celebration of the Angels 50th Anniversary.
 Popular giveaways have been provided including several Guinness record-breaking items and items showcasing the continuing popularity of the Rally Monkey.
-His efforts continue to create a brand that is connected socially, and in sync with current cultural trends.
+His efforts continue to create a brand that connects socially and in sync with current cultural trends.

-Carpino's promotion followed six seasons as the Angels' Senior Vice President of Sales and Marketing during which he oversaw all aspects of marketing, promotions and ticket sales for the Angels' organization.
-He began his professional career in 1982 in the billboard industry, including stints in Tucson, AZ, Chicago, IL, Phoenix, AZ, and Los Angeles, CA. In 1985, he joined Arte Moreno at Outdoor Systems, a billboard company (which later became Viacom Outdoor in 2000 and CBS Outdoor in 2005) and spent 18 years in the Phoenix, AZ and Los Angeles markets.
-Carpino oversaw $200 million in sales for the Western Region.
+Carpino's promotion followed six seasons as the Club's Senior Vice President of Sales and Marketing during which he oversaw all aspects of marketing, promotions and ticket sales for the Angels.
+He began his professional career in 1982 in the billboard industry, including stints in Tucson, AZ; Chicago, IL; Phoenix, AZ and Los Angeles, CA. In 1985, he joined Moreno at Outdoor Systems, a billboard company (which later became Viacom Outdoor in 2000 and CBS Outdoor in 2005) and spent 18 years in the Phoenix and Los Angeles markets.
+Carpino oversaw $200 million in sales for the western region.

-Born in Chicago, Ill., Carpino is a 1982 graduate of the University of Arizona with a degree in Business Administration.
-He serves on CHOC Children's Foundation Board of Directors and served for three years on the Executive Board for the Orange County United Way.
-He is involved in numerous charitable efforts through the Angels Baseball Foundation.
-John and his wife Elizabeth have three children and reside in Laguna Beach.
+Born in Chicago, IL, Carpino is a 1982 graduate of the University of Arizona with a degree in business administration.
+He currently serves on CHOC Children's Foundation Board of Directors and served for three years on the Executive Board for the Orange County United Way.
+He and his wife Elizabeth are involved in numerous charitable efforts throughout Southern California and support the Angels Baseball Foundation.
+John and Elizabeth have three children and reside in Laguna Beach.

 |< Close Window >||< Print >|